manassaloi/manassaloi.github.io/_posts/2020-04-07-learning-poker.markdown

 Hope this was useful.

 **Update:** I recently read The [Biggest Bluff: How I Learned to Pay Attention, Master Myself, and Win by Maria Konnikova](https://www.goodreads.com/book/show/49814228-the-biggest-bluff) and loved it.

-Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)